Operator protection devices (OPDs) help protect riders from the risk of death or serious injury in the event of a quad bike rollover.

 Product safety standards may be based on relevant voluntary standards, where one exists, published by approved standards making bodies such as Standards Australia.
 However, at the time this standard commenced there was no voluntary standard for OPDs for quad bikes published by Standards Australia.

-The requirements for OPDs begin 2 years after the standard commences.
 If a voluntary standard for OPDs is published by Standards Australia within that time, the ACCC will consider the merits of that standard, and may consider alternative requirements for OPDs in the standard.

 The OPD requirement is consistent with various state schemes which provide a rebate to farmers for fitting the after-market Quadbar or ATV Lifeguard to quad bikes purchased prior to the commencement of the OPD requirement in the safety standard.